veebch/icarus/README.md

 ## Disclaimer

 This light is USB powered but uses a lot of Electrical current and gets hot.
-If you make one, be careful. it's at your own risk.
+If you make one, be careful, it's at your own risk.
 We take no responsibility for any injury.